tinaponting/protect-wordpress/README.md

 * (220922) BBQ Custom code: Protects your blog:) If bought BBQ!
 * If you got trouble or don´t like folks looking inside your plugins root, this works, set the htaccess in plugins Example: Wpschema root, set 444 .-done!

+**** IF You use. perrrishpress 8G Firewall, name it: .htacces2 if use it with my other .htacess in root.

 Plugins I recommend:
 * limit login attempts reloaded:   See: https://wordpress.org/plugins/limit-login-attempts-reloaded/
 * disable wp rest-api:  // So they cannot se who is the user: https://wordpress.org/plugins/disable-wp-rest-api/